-By spring break of their final semester, students must demonstrate proficiency in two European languages (other than English) by passing an oral proficiency exam in one language and a reading proficiency exam in the other.
+By spring break of their final semester, students entering the program in Fall 2021 or later must demonstrate proficiency in one European language (other than English) by passing an oral proficiency exam.
+Students who entered the program in Fall 2020 or earlier must demonstrate proficiency in two European languages (other than English) by passing an oral proficiency exam in one language and a reading proficiency exam in another.

 Any language other than English that naturally arose on the European continent can be used to fulfill the language proficiency requirement.
 Students most commonly choose German, French, Spanish, and Russian, but languages such as Azerbaijani, Irish, Georgian, Latin, and Turkish have also been selected.
 German is not a required language for the program.
-While many MAGES students do choose to demonstrate proficiency in German, others complete their two language exams in, e.g., French and Spanish, or Turkish and Azerbaijani.
 Proficiency in a signed language (British Sign Language, French Sign Language, etc.) may theoretically also satisfy the oral proficiency requirement.

 If you are unsure whether your chosen language will satisfy the European language proficiency requirement, speak with the Supervisor of Academic Programs.